-Baroque choral music arranged for voices and saxophone quartet.
+Baroque and Renaissance choral music reimagined for choir and saxophones.

-The Corvus Consort and Ferio Saxophone Quartet come together to present a programme of Baroque choral music, in new arrangements for voices and saxophones.
-This collaboration builds on the success of ‘Revive’, the Ferio Saxophone Quartet’s 2018 disc of Baroque transcriptions, and can be seen in action in their video, produced during the Coronavirus lockdown, of Bach’s accompanied chorale ‘Jesus bleibet meine Freude’ (‘Jesu joy of man’s desiring’).
+The Corvus Consort and Ferio Saxophone Quartet come together to present a new collaboration building on the success of ‘Revive’, the Ferio Saxophone Quartet’s 2018 disc of Baroque transcriptions.
+Their joint forces can be seen in action in this video, produced during the Coronavirus lockdown, of Bach’s accompanied chorale ‘Jesus bleibet meine Freude’ (‘Jesu joy of man’s desiring’).

 Programme to include: